 - Chest pain

 Because few patients have been diagnosed with testicular mesothelioma, researchers have not conclusively linked specific symptoms with this type of cancer.
-However, patients have reported swelling and/or fluid accumulation in one or both of their testicles.
+However, some patients have reported swelling and fluid accumulation in one or both of their testicles.

 Most symptoms do not arise until later in the progression of the cancer.
 Because the warning signs can also be attributed to other common conditions such as pneumonia, several different diagnostic tests may be necessary to correctly pinpoint the cause.
 A biopsy, such as a chest X-ray, CT scan or blood test, is required to diagnose mesothelioma.